-Group-wide Tests
+Group-Wide Tests.
 Group-wide rules limit an entity's deductible interest expense based on factors applied on a worldwide basis.
 This approach is based on several premises.
-First, the best measure for total net interest deductions for a group is the difference between the interest expense paid to unrelated parties and interest income received from unrelated parties.
+First, the best measure for total net interest deductions for a group is the difference between the interest paid to unrelated parties and interest income received from unrelated parties.
 Second, within a group, interest expense should be matched with economic activity.
-Groups will receive tax relief equivalent to their third party interest cost where the two premises match up.
+Groups will receive tax relief equivalent to their third-party interest cost where the two premises match up.

-Group-wide tests are viewed to be advantageous because they allow the centralization of third party borrowings and may be the most effective in tackling base erosion and profit shifting using interest.
+Group-wide tests are viewed to be advantageous because they allow the centralization of third-party borrowings and may be the most effective in tackling BEPS using interest.
 Consistently applied among countries, this approach avoids problems arising from contradictory application of rules by two or more countries.
 Nonetheless, the Discussion Draft suggests that they may need to be supplemented by more targeted limits based on specific factors within a group.
-For example, specific rules could prevent base erosion and profit shifting interest expense on debt held by unrelated parties is excessive.
-Or they might be necessary to deal with groups in which members are engaged in different business lines having different leverage rules that tilt the computation.
+For example, specific rules could prevent BEPS interest expense on debt held by unrelated parties that is excessive.
+Or rules might be necessary to deal with groups in which members are engaged in different business lines, each with different leverage rules that tilt the computation.